k3dar/kumk/README.md

 - when installing kernel >=5.15.7 on system without libssl3 package, workarounding depends on unavailable libssl3 faking to libssl1.1

+- when installing kernel >=5.17.4 on system without GCC >=11, disabling CONFIG_SLS as workaround for build DKMS modules

 - if Sicherboot is detected, after installing kernel he ask if set it as default...

 ## installing